 RGAs can also help evaluate chambers which may be outgassing.
 That can be beneficial in industrial industries to check for leaks in water jackets.
 The technology can even be adapted to perform emissions testing.
 RGAs can be a worthwhile investment for companies willing to put in the time and support structures needed for optimal performance.

 Leybold specializes in RGAs designed to meet the needs of various industries.
-You can look through our current selection or request a customized RGA built to your specifications.
+Take a look through our current selection of RGAs or request a customized RGA built to your specifications.
 Our engineers are always ready to provide innovative solutions that protect the safety and integrity of your systems and processes.